esteinig/netviewr/README.md

 ##

-The workhorse of the package is the decorator operator `%@%`, which expects on the left side an `igraph` object and on the right side decorator function.
+The workhorse of the package is the decorator operator `%@%`, which expects on the left side an `igraph` object and on the right side a decorator function.
 Decorator functions transform data into graph attributes and attach them to the correct slots in the graph object for plotting.
 Decorator operators therefore enables a tidyverse pipeline syntax to decorate graph objects.
 The pipeline ends with the `magrittr` pipe operator `%>%` to feed the decorated graph into the plot